-Bob Gaiser began his term as Co-Chair of the Southeast Greenway Campaign in January 2016.
-His work with the Campaign focuses on strategy and planning.
-Bob is a retired local government planner with 40 years experience with two cities and two counties.
+Bob Gaiser became Co-Chair of the Southeast Greenway Campaign in January 2016.
+Bob is a retired local government planner with 40 years of experience with two cities and two counties.
 In his 26 years with Sonoma County, he helped develop policies for water, biotic resources, urban boundaries, geologic hazards, gravel mining, noise and stormwater.
 He lives with his wife in Santa Rosa and enjoys biking, photography, travel, making music, playing with his grandson, and helping manage a church.

-Bob likes working with others to create community assets and changes and being able to use his experience with planning, maps and words to help the Greenway Campaign.
+Bob likes working with others and using his experience to create community assets and changes.
 He can’t wait to ride his bike on the Southeast Greenway trails.
-(Read full profile.)

 Thea Hensel, Co-Chair

-Thea is a 2011 Fellow of the Leadership Institute for Ecology and the Economy, was a Board member of the Sonoma County Forum, and enjoys spreading sunflowers all over Santa Rosa.
-Before retiring, she had a long career in sales with the Wrangler Jeans Company, taught school for five years, and was an employment recruiter in the biotech industry.
-She has a BS from State University of New York, Oneonta, a Masters in Education from NYU and an HR certificate from SRJC.
+Thea is a 2011 Fellow of the Leadership Institute for Ecology and the Economy, is an active member of Impact 100 Redwood Circle and Sonoma County Forum and lives at Yulupa Cohousing.
+Before retiring, she had a long career in sales with the Wrangler Jeans Company, taught school and was a recruiter in the biotech industry.
+She has a BS from State University of New York, Oneonta, a Master’s in Education from NYU and an HR certificate from SRJC.
 Thea enjoys traveling with her adult daughter who teaches in the Bay Area, hiking, music and sharing all things food, wine and the arts with friends.

 Jim McAdler, Treasurer

 Jim McAdler has been involved with the Southeast Greenway Campaign since its beginning.
 As Campaign Treasurer, Jim uses his skills as a retired city administrator and CPA.
-Jim grew up on the Tuolumne River near Yosemite but now calls Santa Rosa his home.
-In his spare time, he chairs the local Cal Alumni scholarship program, and he has many hobbies including backpacking, skiing, guitar and travel.
-His most precious times are spent with his wife Sandy and their two children, Ryan and Marisa.
+Jim grew up on the Tuolumne River near Yosemite and attended Cal Berkeley, but now calls Santa Rosa his home.
+He has many hobbies including hiking, backpacking, skiing, yoga, guitar and travel.
+His most precious times are spent with his wife Sandy and their children and grandchildren.
 The Greenway Campaign helps to nurture his love for open space and the great outdoors.